June 17, 2019

 In recent history, roads and corridors for industrial access have led to increased motorized recreational activities in sensitive areas.
 Off-highway vehicles are widely used on these seismic lines, and hamper regenerative processes.
 Continuous compaction, physical damage and active vegetation clearing have important implications for the quality of caribou habitat (Pigeon et al 2017 ).

-April 30, 2018 – The Canadian government releases the first report under section 63 of the Species at Risk Act (SARA), updating the public on at-risk species protection as required by that law.
+On April 30, the Canadian government releases the first report under section 63 of the Species at Risk Act (SARA), updating the public on at-risk species protection as required by that law.
 Environment and Climate Change Canada (ECCC) found that, outside of some protected areas, provinces and territories have largely failed to protect almost all of boreal caribou critical habitat.

-March 15, 2018 – A letter to Environment and Climate Change Canada’s Minister from six environmental groups, including AWA, is seeking assurance that conservation agreements provided for in section 11 of the Species at Risk Act (SARA) will not be misused to mask provincial inaction.
+On March 15, a letter to Environment and Climate Change Canada’s Minister from six environmental groups, including AWA, is seeking assurance that conservation agreements provided for in section 11 of the Species at Risk Act (SARA) will not be misused to mask provincial inaction.

-December 19, 2017 – The Alberta government’s draft provincial Woodland caribou range plan is released for public comment.
+On December 19, the Alberta government’s draft provincial Woodland caribou range plan is released for public comment.
 The draft released allows unspecified new industrial disturbance in caribou critical habitat, and marks further delays in range-specific plans and actions.
 While advancing some positive principles, the government continues to delay necessary actions to achieve caribou home ranges of at least 65% undisturbed habitat, the absolute minimum required for caribou to sustain themselves.

-November 28, 2017 – A letter is delivered to all Alberta MLAs noting the dire situation of caribou and requesting their support to recover this iconic species.
+On November 28, a letter is delivered to all Alberta MLAs noting the dire situation of caribou and requesting their support to recover this iconic species.
 Supporters of Alberta’s endangered caribou delivers hundreds of postcards to the steps of the Alberta Legislature today, asking Premier Notley to protect the habitat that these iconic wildlife need.
 The “Quarters for Caribou” event, organized by Alberta Wilderness Association (AWA), comes after Alberta misses its 5-year deadline for producing caribou range plans in October 2017.

 In a separate release, the David Suzuki Foundation, Ontario Nature and Alberta Wilderness Association identify critical habitat destruction “hot spots” in the ranges of threatened caribou in Alberta, Ontario and Quebec.
 The groups call on the three provincial governments to convene Indigenous and stakeholder groups to develop range plans that protect critical caribou habitat.
 No province or territory has fully met the timeline established in the Recovery Strategy for the development of range plans, due on October 5, 2017.